 13. IntechOpen

 This is another great one for science folks.
-IntechOpen carries thousands of books spanning subjects like health sciences, engineering, and technology.
+IntechOpen carries thousands of books spanning subjects like health sciences, engineering, social sciences, and technology.
 The platform publishes their own content.
 If you have any questions about quality, chew on this: within a year of opening, they started working with NASA.

 14. The Assayer